whataboutpets/minimal-mistakes/_posts/cats/2019-02-13-how-to-get-rid-of-cat-allergies.md

 Make sure you keep ornaments and knickknacks to a minimum.

-If you have kids, store toys, games and stuffed animals in plastic bins.
+If you have kids: store toys, games and stuffed animals in plastic bins.

 Finally, restrict smaller objects to an organized junk drawer.